scrapinghub/web-poet/docs/page-objects/fields.rst

-You can reuse a page object class from another page object class using composition instead of :ref:`inheritance <inheritance>` by using the original page object class as a dependency.
+You can reuse a page object class from another page object class using composition instead of :ref:`inheritance <inheritance>` by using the original page object class as a dependency in a brand new page object class returning a brand new item class.

-This is a good approach when you want to reuse code but the page object classes are very different.
+This is a good approach when you want to reuse code but the page object classes are very different, or when you want to remove or rename fields without relying on ``skip_nonitem_fields``.

 For example: